Rehabilitation and health promotion

 Health promotion implies putting health on the agenda of policy makers across sectors, directing them towards building healthy public policy.
 It also implies creating supportive environments that generate safe, stimulating and satisfying living and working conditions.
 Health promotion is about strengthening community actions in setting priorities, empowerment, and ownership and control, and flexible systems for strengthening participation in health matters.
 Furthermore, it is about developing personal and social skills through providing information, education for health, and enhancing life skills.
 Finally, health promotion is about reorienting health services, where the responsibility is shared among individuals, community groups, health professionals, health service institutions and governments.

-The research group members belong to different health- and social sciences’ professions and disciplines including occupational therapy, physiotherapy, nursing, epidemiology, health economy, pedagogy, sociology, anthropology, political sciences a.o. and research on the above-mentioned areas to enable people’s best possible functioning and coping, independence, and participation in everyday activities in the different contexts and environments where they live .
+The research group members belong to different health- and social sciences’ professions and disciplines including occupational therapy, physiotherapy, nursing, epidemiology, health economy, pedagogy, sociology, anthropology, political sciences a.o. and research on the above-mentioned areas to enable people’s best possible functioning, independence, and participation in the different contexts where they live.
 They address the development, implementation, and effect of various measures as well as cultural and structural conditions for rehabilitation and health-promotion.

 The research group has the following research areas: